skip to content

 • Maps

-Our online programs require a laboratory component to meet our Department's standards in Medical Laboratory Sciences education.
+Our online programs require a laboratory component to meet our department's standards in Medical Laboratory Sciences education.

-1) The didactic "lecture" content.
+1. The didactic "lecture" content.
 This is delivered online using various instructional approaches; and

-2) The laboratory component.
+2. The laboratory component.
 This is to be completed concurrently with the class in the laboratory where you are employed, or where you have found clinical support.
 In either scenario, please be sure to visit and submit a Statement of Support with your application.

 A detailed list of laboratory competencies is provided for each course listed below.
-With the laboratory setting you have chosen, you will work closely with a mentor who has agreed to be available to answer questions, evaluate core laboratory competencies and assist you as needed.
+With the laboratory setting you have chosen, you will work closely with a mentor who has agreed to be available to answer questions, evaluate core laboratory competencies, and assist you as needed.
 Laboratory competencies should not be performed during your working hours, but on your own time off the time clock.

 The role of the mentor is not to serve as a full-time clinical instructor.
 Various mentors may be utilized depending on the size of the laboratory.
-At the end of each course, the mentor provides the MLS department with a completed competency list, including comments on your performance.
+At the end of each course, the mentor provides the department with a completed competency list, including comments on your performance.

-LABORATORY COURSE COMPETENCIES
+LABORATORY COURSE COMPETENCY CHECKLISTS

 REQUIRED LABORATORY HOURS